microsoft/vscode-jupyter/TELEMETRY.md

     ```

     - Properties:
-        - `extensionId`: `string`
-        Extension we recommended the user to install.
         - `action`: `<see below>`
         `displayed` - If prompt was displayed
         `dismissed` - If prompt was displayed & dismissed by the user